shai-raz/Cookie-Alert-Remover/README.md

 # Cookie Alert Remover
-Removes annoying cookie alerts from webpages
+This is a chrome extension,

-This is a chrome extension, used to remove annoying "accept cookies" banners.
+used to remove annoying "accept cookies" banners.